JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 	2. Finds more clue
 	3. puts everything together
 	4. Victim's Identity is discovered
-	5. Finds tow clues
+	5. Finds two clues
-		1. Lady clue #2 (on the way to the cave)
+		1. Rich Lady clue #2 (on the way to the cave)
-		2. Lady clue #3 (In the cave, Not that deep tho)
+		2. Rich Lady clue #3 (In the cave, Not that deep tho)

-4. Epilogue :- It is revealed that the old man and boy were found a day later by the rescue team and our deduction was correct.
+4. Epilogue :- It is revealed that the young maid and college girl were found a day later by the rescue team and our deduction was correct.

 ## Details on Clues

 1. Direct Clues (For the real victim)

-	1. Clue #1 - Suitcase (lady)
+	1. Clue #1 - Suitcase (lady) ==implies that the lady was in cabin==
 		1. States: Locked/Unlocked
 		2. Type: Inspectable Object -> Puzzle?
 (3-digit lock)
 		3. location: Inside Cabin